ManuelZ/food_optimization/README.md

-# My customization of the or-tools solution to the Stigler diet problem
+# My customized or-tools solution for the Stigler diet problem.

-Linear optimization problem to find a subset of foods subjected to desired values of proteins, fats, carbohydrates and micronutrients.
-The objective is the minimization of the glycemic index of the selected foods.
+Linear optimization problem to find a subset of foods that meet desired ranges for calories, proteins, fats, carbohydrates, and micronutrients, while minimizing the glycemic index.

 ## Usage

 To run the script:

 ```
-python food_optimization.py
+python main.py
 ```

 ## Requirements

 Depends on or-tools and Pandas.

 ## Output:

 ```
-Number of variables: 245
+Number of variables: 49
-Variables (one unit represents 100 gr of food):
+Variables:

   - Cheese,cottage,lowfat,1% milkfat
   - Egg,whl,ckd,hard-boiled